Tuvalu Health Insurance

 Tuvalu health insurance

-While Lesotho’s healthcare infrastructure and healthcare system are extensive, medical facilities are considered basic in comparison to western standards.
+While Tuvalu’s healthcare infrastructure and healthcare system are extensive, medical facilities are considered basic in comparison to western standards.
 In the event of a serious illness or accident, visitors and resident expatriates in the country are advised to seek medical assistance in Fiji or Australia.
 Therefore, it is highly recommended that all foreign nationals in the country obtain a comprehensive international health insurance policy which contains an emergency evacuation benefit.

 If you would like more information about traveling, or moving to Tuvalu and obtaining the best medical insurance policy for the occasion, feel free to contact one of our dedicated advisors today.